-3. Personal Conduct
+3. Personal conduct

-Employees should be aware that the way they behave during working hours also reflects the image of the Council.
+Employees should be aware that the way they behave reflects the image of the Council.
 Managers will explain to their employees the standards of behaviour expected of them.

-Employees must not attend work under the influence either of alcohol or illegal drugs, as these may affect their ability to undertake their duties safely and effectively and may damage the public image of the Council.
+Employees must not attend work under the influence either of alcohol or illegal drugs, as these may affect their ability to undertake their duties safely and effectively and may damage the Council's public image.
 The use of Council vehicles or machinery is prohibited while an employee is under the influence of alcohol, illegal drugs or any prescribed medication that may affect their ability to drive or operate machinery safely.
 Employees should refer to the employee information leaflet "Driving safely at work" for further details.

-Any employee who does attend work under the influence of alcohol or illegal drugs should understand that they are likely to be liable to action under the Council's disciplinary proceedings and this may lead to dismissal.
-However, the Council has a policy to assist employees with an addiction problem and help and support is available through the Personnel Adviser (Employee Services) in Corporate Personnel Services.
+Any employee who does attend work under the influence of alcohol or illegal drugs should understand that they are likely to be liable to disciplinary proceedings which may lead to dismissal.
+However, the Council has a policy to assist employees with an addiction problem and help and support is available through the Employee Support Team in Corporate Personnnel Services.

-Any employee charged with, or convicted of, a criminal offence or, who work in a child care position and whose name is placed on the List held by the Scottish Executive of those Disqualified to Work with Children (DWCL) whether this is on a provisional basis or not, must advise his/her Executive Director immediately.
+Any employee charged with, or convicted of a criminal offence must advise his/her Executive Director immediately.
+Any employee working in a care position and whose name is placed on the list held by the Scottish Executive of those Disqualified to Work with Children, or Adults at Risk, whether this is on a provisional basis or not, must also advise his/her Executive Director immediately.

-Employees, like all other South Lanarkshire residents, have a duty to make any payments due to the Council in good time, and should be aware that the Council will make regular checks to ensure that employees are not in arrears with payments such as Council Tax, rent etc. Advice for employees experiencing difficulties in making payment is available from various sources such as Benefits and Revenues within Housing and Technical Resources, specialist money advisers within Q&As (Money Matters Service), and the Personnel Adviser (Employee Services) in Corporate Personnel Services.
+Employees, like all South Lanarkshire residents, have a duty to make any payments due to the Council in good time, and should be aware that the Council will make regular checks to ensure that employees are not in arrears with payments such as Council Tax, rent etc. Advice for employees facing financial difficulties is available from sources such as Benefits and Revenue within Housing and Technical Resources and Money Matters.

-Any employee who claims benefits e.g. Housing or Council Tax benefits and discounts from this or any other Council to which they are not entitled are likely to be liable to action under the Council's disciplinary proceedings and this may lead to dismissal.
+Any employee who claims benefits such as Housing and discounts such as Council Tax to which they are not entitled are likely to be liable to disciplinary proceedings and this may lead to dismissal.

 The Council's values are based on promoting equality of opportunity and tackling discriminatory practices and prejudice.
 Therefore, regardless of personal beliefs and opinions, the Council expects all of its employees to behave positively towards one another as well as to service users.
 Bullying, harassing, intimidatory or discriminatory behaviour or language, in any form is unacceptable.
-The Council's policy on "Dignity at Work" sets out the standards expected and the process by which employees can raise complaints.
+The Council's policy on "Dignity at Work" sets out the standards expected and how employees can raise complaints.

-Under the Code of Corporate Governance employees are expected to take responsibility for the decisions that may take as part of their employment.
+Under the Code of good governance employees are expected to take responsibility for the decisions that may take as part of their employment.
 They should work within the law and be aware that the decisions they take may be scrutinised.
-If an employee feels that they require further training/guidance for the role they carry out, they should raise this with their line manager either directly or through the performance/staff development and review process.
+If an employee feels that they require further training/guidance for the role they carry out, they should raise this with their line manager either directly or through the performance development review process.

-4. Dress Code
+4. Dress code

-Many Council employees provide valuable "front line" services, and are in regular contact with the service users and the public.
-They therefore represent the "public image" of the Council.
+Many Council employees provide valuable "front line" services, and are in regular contact with service users and the public.
+They therefore represent the public image of the Council.

 The Council requires employees to adopt certain dress requirements and generally dress appropriately for the type of work they do.
-While recognising the diversity of cultural traditions, and what might be considered a "reasonable adjustment" in respect of any disabled employee, each Resource will advise its employees of any specific requirements with regard to appearance and dress.
+While recognising the diversity of cultural traditions, and what might be considered a "reasonable adjustment" in respect of any disabled employee, each Resource will advise its employees of any specific appearance and dress requirements.
 These standards will reflect the services provided by the Resource and the work undertaken by the employees concerned.
-In addition: